-The chief purpose of the independent study is to afford the student an opportunity to obtain credit for study outside the regular course offerings of the graduate program.
-Permission may be granted under special conditions for a student to take a regularly scheduled course as an independent study.
+Union offers qualified graduate students the opportunity to work independently to earn academic credit, for study outside the regular course offerings of the graduate program.
+Permission may be granted under special circumstances for a student to take a regularly scheduled course as an independent study.